zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_06_en-US_FORGE_OF_FLESH.md

 ### 6.1 Overview

 BioDrone fabrication is not cloning, not genetic modification, and not conventional bioengineering.
-It is **resonant gestation**—growing a biological system within a controlled coherence field that imprints the desired characteristics.
+It is **resonant gestation**, growing a biological system within a controlled coherence field that imprints the desired characteristics.

 ```
 BIODRONE FABRICATION PHASES